-The Predecessor elected to be taxed as a REIT under the federal income tax laws when it filed its 1962 federal income tax return and was organized and operated in a manner intended to qualify as a REIT.
-We have been organized in a manner intended to qualify as a REIT and we intend to operate in a manner to qualify as a REIT.
+We elected to be taxed as a REIT under the federal income tax laws when we filed our 1962 federal income tax return.
+We have been organized and have operated in a manner intended to qualify as a REIT and we intend to continue to operate in that manner.
 This section discusses the laws governing the federal income tax treatment of a REIT and its shareholders.
 These laws are highly technical and complex.

-In the opinion of our tax counsel, Pillsbury Winthrop Shaw Pittman LLP, (i) the Predecessor qualified as a REIT under Sections 856 through 860 of the Code with respect to each of its taxable years ended through December 31, 2021; and (ii) we are organized in conformity with the requirements for qualification as a REIT under the Code and our current and proposed method of operation and ownership will enable us to meet the requirements for qualification and taxation as a REIT for the current taxable year and for future taxable years, provided that we and the Predecessor have operated and we continue to operate in accordance with various assumptions and factual representations made by us concerning our diversity of share ownership, business, properties and operations.
-The Predecessor may not, however, have met, and we may not continue to meet, such requirements.
-You should be aware that opinions of counsel are not binding on the Internal Revenue Service ("IRS") or any court.
-Our qualification as a REIT depends on the Predecessor having met and our ability to meet, on a continuing basis, certain qualification tests set forth in the federal tax laws.
-Those qualification tests involve the percentage of income earned from specified sources, the percentage of assets that fall within certain categories, the diversity of the ownership of the Predecessor's and our shares, and the percentage of earnings distributed.
-We describe the current REIT qualification tests in more detail below.
+In the opinion of our tax counsel, Pillsbury Winthrop Shaw Pittman LLP, (i) we qualified as a REIT under Sections 856 through 860 of the Code with respect to each of our taxable years ended through December 31, 2020; and (ii) we are organized in conformity with the requirements for qualification as a REIT under the Code and our current method of operation and ownership will enable us to meet the requirements for qualification and taxation as a REIT for the current taxable year and for future taxable years, provided that we have operated and continue to operate in accordance with various assumptions and factual representations made by us concerning our diversity of share ownership, business, properties and operations.
+We may not, however, have met or continue to meet such requirements.
+You should be aware that opinions of counsel are not binding on the IRS or any court.
+Our qualification as a REIT depends on our ability to meet, on a continuing basis, certain qualification tests set forth in the federal tax laws.
+Those qualification tests involve the percentage of income that we earn from specified sources, the percentage of our assets that fall within certain categories, the diversity of the ownership of our shares, and the percentage of our earnings that we distribute.
+We describe the REIT qualification tests in more detail below.
 Pillsbury Winthrop Shaw Pittman LLP will not monitor our compliance with the requirements for REIT qualification on an ongoing basis.
-Accordingly, our actual operating results may not satisfy the qualification.
+Accordingly, our actual operating results may not satisfy the qualification tests.
+Pillsbury Winthrop Shaw Pittman LLP's opinion does not foreclose the possibility that we may have to use one or more of the REIT "savings" provisions described below, which would require us to pay an excise or penalty tax (which could be material) in order for us to maintain our REIT qualification.
 For a discussion of the tax treatment of us and our shareholders if we fail to qualify as a REIT, see "- Requirements for REIT Qualification - Failure to Qualify."